 Accounts receivable are uncollateralized customer obligations that are recorded when the Company performs its services.
-The Company determines its allowance for doubtful accounts considering a number of factors, including the overall aging of the receivables, previous history with the customer, contractual terms of the Company's contracts, and the customer's current ability to pay its obligation to the Company.
+The Company determines its allowance for credit losses considering a number of factors, including the overall aging of the receivables, previous history with the customer, contractual terms of the Company's contracts, and the customer's current ability to pay its obligation to the Company.
 Upon completion of all collection efforts, remaining uncollectible accounts are written off.
-As of March 31, 2023, the Company had an allowance for doubtful accounts of \$386,516.
-As of March 31, 2023 and April 1, 2022, there was \$6,121,098 and \$6,303,827, respectively, for services provided to customers but not yet billed, which are included in contract assets on the accompanying balance sheet.
+As of March 31, 2024, the Company had an allowance for credit losses of \$447,975.

+As of March 31, 2024 and April 1, 2023, there was \$5,790,970 and \$6,121,098, respectively, for services provided to customers but not yet billed, which are included in contract assets on the accompanying balance sheet.

-As of March 31, 2023 and April 1, 2022, there was \$2,397,106 and \$1,372,084, respectively, for services not provided to customers yet, however billed to the customers which are included in contract liabilities on the accompanying balance sheet.
+As of March 31, 2024 and April 1, 2023 there was \$1,076,214 and \$2,397,106, respectively, for services not provided to customers yet, however invoice billed to the customers which are included in contract liabilities on the accompanying balance sheet.

-As of March 31, 2023 and April 1, 2022, the Company had \$5,855,821 and \$6,923,958, respectively, of accounts receivable.
+As of March 31, 2024 and April 1, 2023, the Company had \$6,420,313 and \$6,923,958, respectively, of accounts receivable, net.